-Tech Music School provide students with the capabilities and opportunities to attain recognised qualifications across a number of fields.
-From vocal courses and instrument courses, to the secrets of song-writing and music business itself, its courses are designed to test and prepare its students with the skills, experience and most importantly contacts they need to flourish in the music industry.
+Tech Music School provides students with the capabilities and opportunities to attain recognised qualifications across a number of fields.
+From vocal courses and instrument courses to the secrets of songwriting and the music business itself, its courses are designed to test and prepare its students with the skills, experience and most importantly contacts they need to flourish in the music industry.

 Where Is It?

-The Tech Music School is based in London and has been helping shape the both the music industry and its artists for over thirty years.
-London is world renowned for its bustling and lively music scene accompanying people and genres from every background.
-The UK music scene is dynamic, fast and constantly changing which is why we work closely with record companies artist’s management companies, magazines, venues and performing artists themselves to create the contacts our students to succeed in the UK’s capital.
+Tech Music School is based in London and has been helping shape both the music industry and its artists for over thirty years.
+London is world-renowned for its bustling and lively music scene accompanying people and genres from every background.
+The UK music scene is dynamic, fast and constantly changing which is why we work closely with record companies artists’ management companies, magazines, venues and performing artists themselves to create the contacts our students to succeed in the UK’s capital.

 What Courses Does It Teach?

 Courses include vocal tuition, drum, guitar and bass courses, as well as specialist songwriting, music production and business courses.
-Each of our tutors are qualified working professionals ranging from performers and producers, to writers and entrepreneurs.
+Each of our tutors is qualified working professionals ranging from performers and producers to writers and entrepreneurs.
 With a passion for music, technical prowess and a love of teaching, our in-house tutors are also joined by special visiting tutors offering students first-hand experience and skills.